Book Review: Programming the Universe — A Quantum Computer Scientist Takes on the Cosmos

 The author argues that the quantum computational model he (and other researchers) are proposing is equally valid as a natural and physical phenomena model.
 The theories of quantum mechanics, relativity, and the Standard Model of Particle Physics are not changed; they are, however, examined under a different lens.

 The lens that Professor Lloyd employs is as follows: every quantum mechanical particle in the universe (photon, electrons, atoms…) can be represented as quantum bits or qubits.
 These qubits can be either information or instructions.
-The random collisions and interactions between them are operations that the universe has performed since its beginning and will continue to perform until eternity.
+The random collisions and interactions between them are operations the universe has performed since its beginning and will continue to perform until eternity.

 And what exactly is the universe computing?
 Itself!